SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 ## 8. Build your firmware

-1. Change the `platformio.ini` file by following the instructions described in [Configuring PlatformIO project](configuring_project.md#configuring-platformio-project).
-1. Change the `defines.h` file by following the instructions described in [Configuring defines.h](configuring_project.md#configuring-definesh).
+1. Follow the [Updating the tracker's firmware](configuring_project.md) to prepare your project for building and uploading the firmware.
-1. Press build button on bottom of Visual Studio Code.
+1. Press the build button at the bottom of Visual Studio Code.

    ![img](https://i.imgur.com/EmSkhFp.png)

 ## 9. Upload your firmware

-* Once the firmware has been built press the upload button to upload firmware.
+* Once the firmware has been built, press the upload button to upload the firmware.

   ![img](https://i.imgur.com/lI3PFVC.png)

-* If the upload is successful you should get an output that looks like this:
+* If the upload is successful, you should get an output that looks like this:

   ![img](https://i.imgur.com/SDQcCr1.png)